asantagata/fruit-ui/docs/md/core/keys.md

 ### With keys

 With keys, fixing this example is very easy.
-By giving each `Item` a key equal to their name, we can easily instruct FRUIT on how to dynamically re-order them.
+By giving each `Item` a key equal to its name, we can easily instruct FRUIT on how to dynamically re-order them.

 ```{with}
 function Item(name, makeFirst, makeLast) {